-- 4.36.3 Before exercising the power to impose a financial penalty, CCCS must be satisfied, as a threshold condition, that the infringement has been committed intentionally or negligently. - 4.46.4 For intention or negligence to be found, it is not necessary for there to have been action by, or even knowledge on the part of, the partners or principal managers of the undertaking concerned; action by a person who can act on behalf of the undertaking suffices. - 4.56.5 CCCS may consider the existence of past decisions or directions made against an undertaking when considering whether or not an infringement of the section 34, 47 or 54 prohibitions by similar anti-competitive activities of that undertaking was committed intentionally or negligently. - 4.66.6 The fact that a particular type of agreement or conduct has not previously been found to be in breach of the section 34, 47 or 54 prohibitions does not mean that the infringement cannot be committed intentionally or negligently.
+- 6.3 Before exercising the power to impose a financial penalty, CCCS must be satisfied, as a threshold condition, that the infringement has been committed intentionally or negligently. - 6.4 For intention or negligence to be found, it is not necessary for there to have been action by, or even knowledge on the part of, the partners or principal managers of the undertaking concerned; action by a person who can act on behalf of the undertaking suffices. - 6.5 CCCS may consider the existence of past decisions or directions made against an undertaking when considering whether or not an infringement of the section 34, 47 or 54 prohibition by similar anti-competitive activities of that undertaking was committed intentionally or negligently. - 6.6 The fact that a particular type of agreement or conduct has not previously been found to have infringed the section 34, 47 or 54 prohibitions does not mean that the infringement cannot be committed intentionally or negligently.